Goayandi/android_device_doogee_x5pro/README.md

  * Wifi AP

 ### Works with issues
- * Media speaker audio.
-Only right stereo channel is played.
- * FM Radio.
-Route audio to speaker does not works.
-There is audio pause while screen going on/off.
+ * FM Radio: route audio to speaker does not works.
- * Wifi.
-There is some NvRAM error in AP lists.
+ * Wifi: there is some NvRAM error in AP lists.
 However no other issues exists.
- * Live Display.
-Slow.
+ * Live Display: slow.

 ### Untested
  * Second SIM